Hell: Islam

-In Islam, jahannam (in Arabic: جهنم) (related to the Hebrew word gehinnom) is the counterpart to heaven and likewise divided into seven layers, both co-existing with the temporal world, filled with blazing fire, boiling water, and a variety of other torments for those who have been condemned to it in the hereafter.
+In Islam, Jahannam (in Arabic: جهنم) (related to the Hebrew word gehinnom) is the counterpart to heaven and likewise divided into seven layers, both co-existing with the temporal world, filled with blazing fire, boiling water, and a variety of other torments for those who have been condemned to it in the hereafter.
 In the Quran, God declares that the fire of Jahannam is prepared for both mankind and jinn.
 After the Day of Judgment, it is to be occupied by those who do not believe in God, those who have disobeyed his laws, or rejected his messengers.
 "Enemies of Islam" are sent to hell immediately upon their deaths.
 Muslim modernists downplay the vivid descriptions of hell common during Classical period, on one hand reaffirming that the afterlife must not be denied, but simultaneously asserting its exact nature remains unknown.
 Other modern Muslims continue the line of Sufism as an interiorized hell, combining the eschatological thoughts of Ibn Arabi and Rumi with Western philosophy.
 Although disputed by some scholars, most scholars consider jahannam to be eternal.
 There is belief that the fire which represents the own bad deeds can already be seen during the Punishment of the Grave, and that the spiritual pain caused by this can lead to purification of the soul.
 Not all Muslims and scholars agree whether hell is an eternal destination or whether some or all of the condemned will eventually be forgiven and allowed to enter paradise.

 Over hell, a narrow bridge called As-Sirāt is spanned.
-On Judgment Day one must pass over it to reach paradise, but those destined for hell will find too narrow and fall from into their new abode.
+On Judgment Day one must pass over it to reach paradise, but those destined for hell will find too narrow and fall into their new abode.
 Iblis, the temporary ruler of hell, is thought of residing in the bottom of hell, from where he commands his hosts of infernal demons.
 But contrary to Christian traditions, Iblis and his infernal hosts do not wage war against God, his enmity applies against humanity only.
 Further, his dominion in hell is also his punishment.
-Executioners of punishment are the zabaniyya, who have been created from the fires of hell.
-According to the Muwatta Hadith, the Bukhari Hadith, the Tirmidhi Hadith, and the Kabir Hadith, Muhammad claimed that the fire of Jahannam is not red, but pitch-black, and is 70 times hotter than ordinary fire, and is much more painful than ordinary fire.
+Executioners of punishment are the 19 zabaniyya, who have been created from the fires of hell.
+Muhammad said that the fire of Jahannam is 70 times hotter than ordinary fire, and is much more painful than ordinary fire.

-Seven stages of punishment

 The seven gates of jahannam, mentioned in the Quran, inspired Muslim exegetes (tafsir) to develop a system of seven stages of hell, analogue to the seven doors of paradise.
 The stages of hell get their names by seven different terms used for hell throughout the Quran.
 Each is assigned for a different type of sinners.
 The concept later accepted by Sunni authorities list the levels of hell as follows, although some stages may vary: